Morko y Mali

-Morko y Mali is an Argentine children's television series, produced by Metrovision Producciones S.A. was broadcast by Disney Junior Latin America on July 16, 2016 and ended on December 15, 2017.
-On November 17, 2020, the series is available on Disney+.
+Morko y Mali is an Argentine children's television series, produced by Metrovision Producciones S.A. was broadcast by Disney Junior Latin America on 16 July 2016 and ended on 15 December 2017.
+On 17 November 2020, the series is available on Disney+.

 Plot

 Morko and his sister Mali help the animals that inhabit the jungle around them.
 Meanwhile, they learn about mathematics and how to preserve the natural environment.